frani/express-power-up/README.md

 ## License
 **ExpressJs 4 Snippets** is an open source project that is licensed under the [MIT license](http://opensource.org/licenses/MIT).

-## Pull Request Me
-if you want to add new snipper of improve another older one, Pull Request Me

 ## Donations
 Donations are **greatly appreciated!**